cizordj/molotov/README.md

 Create a bootable media from a Windows® 10 iso image.

 The Molotov project aims to make it easy to create a bootable flash drive for Windows 10 installation.
-This script contained in this repository is just a backend, sooner or later we'll launch a graphical interface.
+The script contained in this repository is just a backend, sooner or later we'll launch a graphical interface.
 Only legacy boot is supported by now.

 ## Dependencies
 Debian bullseye